-Past performance does not guarantee future results.
-All figures are approximate and as of December 31, 2022, unless otherwise indicated.
+Past performance does not predict future returns.
+Financial data is estimated and unaudited.
+All figures as of December 31, 2023 unless otherwise noted.
 Opinions expressed reflect the current opinions of BREIT as of the date appearing in the materials only and are based on BREIT's opinions of the current market environment, which is subject to change.
-Certain information contained in the materials discusses general market activity, industry or sector trends, or other broad-based economic, market or political conditions and should not be construed as research or investment advice.
+Certain information contained discusses general market activity, industry or sector trends, or other broad-based economic, market or political conditions and should not be construed as research or investment advice.

 Blackstone Proprietary Data.
 Certain information and data provided herein is based on Blackstone proprietary knowledge and data.
-Portfolio companies may provide proprietary market data to Blackstone, including about local market supply and demand conditions, current market rents and operating expenses, capital expenditures and valuations for multiple assets.
+Portfolio companies may provide proprietary market data to Blackstone Inc. ("Blackstone"), including about local market supply and demand conditions, current market rents and operating expenses, capital expenditures and valuations for multiple assets.
 Such proprietary market data is used by Blackstone to evaluate market trends as well as to underwrite potential and existing investments.
 While Blackstone currently believes that such information is reliable for purposes used herein, it is subject to change, and reflects Blackstone's opinion as to whether the amount, nature and quality of the data is sufficient for the applicable conclusion, and no representations are made as to the accuracy or completeness thereof.